Skip to content

 Class 1 E-Bikes Welcome

-Class 1 e-bikes are welcomed at Sea Otter’s four recreational rides: Gran Fondo Pacifico & Carmelo, Robles MTB Tour, and the Family Off Road Tour.
+Class 1 e-bikes are welcomed at Sea Otter’s recreational rides: Gran Fondo Pacifico & Carmelo, Robles MTB Tour, and the Family Off Road Tour.

 • Race course support: Feed Zones, medical team, basic mechanical support